alexlande/alexlande.github.com/articles/_posts/2015-12-01-how-i-made-my-first-conference-talk.md

 timestamp: true
 ---

 Earlier this year I gave a talk called [*React Inline Styles and the Future of CSS*](https://speakerdeck.com/alexlande/react-inline-styles-and-the-future-of-css) at [CSS Dev Conf](http://2015.cssdevconf.com/).
-It was an amazing and terrifying experience, and the fulfillment of a goal I had been working torward for the past two years.
+It was an amazing and terrifying experience, and the fulfillment of a goal I had been working toward for the past two years.

 ## The idea